StereoVoxelNet: Real-Time Obstacle Detection Based on Occupancy Voxels from a Stereo Camera Using Deep Neural Networks: Experiments

-We perform real-world autonomous navigation with only a local planner from the \emph{move\_base} of ROS Noetic on Ubuntu 20.04.
+We adopt an autonomous navigation method with only a local planner from the \emph{move\_base} of ROS Noetic on Ubuntu 20.04.
 The LiDAR is only used for visualization purposes during the experiment.
 Our proposed method is the only input to the navigation stack that operates on Jackal's onboard computer (NVIDIA Jetson TX2).
-The goals are given across the environment (Fig. \ref{fig:real_world_exp}).
-Although the robot reaches its destination with a high success rate, we observe that noise is often generated by the ground reflection, leading to several failed attempts.
-Due to the absence of a global planner, the robot is sometimes stuck at local minima.
-We refer readers to our supplementary video for a vivid demonstration.
+The goals are specified in the environment (Fig. \ref{fig:real_world_exp}).
+Although the robot reaches its destination successfully, we observe that noise is often generated by the ground reflection, leading to failed attempts.
+Due to the absence of a global planner, the robot is likely to get stuck at local minima.
+We refer readers to our supplementary video for a demonstration of the experiments.